-Of the 135 units required for this degree, at least 54 units must be selected from APh 114, APh 125 or Ch 125 or Ph 125, APh 105, Ae/APh/CE/ME 101, and APh 156.
-Topics in Applied Physics, APh 110 ab, is required.
+Of the 135 units required for this degree, at least 54 units must be selected from the following sequences: APh 114, APh 125 or Ch 125 or Ph 125, APh 105, APh/Ph 115 ab, Ae/APh/CE/ME 101, and APh 156.
+Topics in Applied Physics, APh 110 ab, is also required.
 The remaining portion of the 135 units is to be made up from electives approved by the option representative.
 No more than 27 units may be earned in APh 200.

-Suggested electives include APh 105, APh 114, Ae/APh/ CE/ME 101, APh/EE 130, 131, 132, APh 156, APh/BE 161, APh/BE 162, APh/EE 183, APh 190, APh 200, APh 125, Ph 129, ACM 101, ACM 104, ACM 105, AM 176, ChE 103, ChE/Ch 165, Ch 120, Ch 125, Ge 101, Ge 102, Ge 103, Ge 104.
+Suggested electives include APh 105, APh 114, Ae/APh/ CE/ME 101, APh/EE 130, EE/APh 131, APh/EE 132, APh 156, BE/APh 161, BE/APh 162, Ph/Bi 103 b, Ae/BE 242, APh/EE 183, APh 190, APh 200, APh 125, Ph 129, ACM 101, ACM 104, ACM 105, ChE 103, ChE/Ch 165, Ch 120, Ch 125, Ge 101, Ge 102, Ge 103, Ge 104.
 As a result of consultation with his or her adviser, a student may be required to take ACM 100, depending on his or her previous experience.

 Candidacy.
-To be recommended for candidacy for the doctor's degree the applicant must satisfy the requirements listed below:
+To be recommended for candidacy to the doctoral degree the applicant must satisfy the requirements listed below:

 - Competence must be demonstrated in the following subjects, at the levels indicated. - 1.
 Classical Physics: Mechanics and Electromagnetism (Ph 106) - 2.
 Quantum Mechanics (Ch 125 or Ph 125) - 3.
 Mathematical Methods (ACM 101, AM 125, or Ph 129) - 4.
-Statistical Physics and Thermodynamics (APh 105) - Solid-State Physics or Fluid Dynamics or Biophysics or Plasma Physics (APh 114, Ae/APh/CE/ME 101, APh 156, APh/BE 161, APh/BE 162, Ph 136)
+Statistical Physics and Thermodynamics (APh 105) - Solid-State Physics or Transport Physics in Fluids, or Biophysics or Plasma Physics (APh 114, APh/Ph 115, Ae/APh/CE/ME 101, APh 156, BE/APh 161, BE/APh 162, Ph 136)

 Competence will be demonstrated in either of two ways.
-The applicant may complete an appropriate Caltech course with a grade no lower than C. Alternatively, a student supplying evidence of having done equivalent work else where may demonstrate competence through an oral examination.
+The applicant may complete an appropriate Caltech course with a grade no lower than C. Alternatively, a student supplying evidence of having done equivalent work else where may demonstrate competence by sustaining an examination.
 Separate examinations will be required for each area.

-- Oral candidacy examination.
-The student will prepare a brief presentation on a topic agreed upon by the student and the research adviser for the student's proposed thesis; normally the topic will be the projected research.
-The candidacy examination will be based upon the student's background in applied physics and its relation to this presentation.
-The oral examination will be given only after the student has demonstrated competence in the five areas, and must be completed before the close of the student's second year of residence.
-If the examination is not passed, it may be retaken if the Candidacy committee so recommends. - Competence in research must be demonstrated as follows: The student must have a doctoral thesis adviser and must have completed 18 units of research with this adviser no later than the beginning of the student's third year of residence.
+Oral candidacy examination.
+The student will prepare an oral presentation on a topic agreed upon by the student and the research adviser for the student's proposed thesis; normally the topic will be the projected research.
+The candidacy examination will be based upon the student's back ground in applied physics and its relation to this presentation.
+The oral examination will be given only after the student has demonstrated competence in the five areas above.
+This exam must be completed before the close of the stu dent's second year of residence.
+If the examination is not passed, it may be retaken provided the Candidacy committee so recommends.

+Competence in research must be demonstrated as follows: The student must have a doctoral thesis adviser and must have completed 18 units of research with this adviser no later than the beginning of the student's third year of residence.